postsharp/PostSharp.Documentation/conceptual/Introduction/Overview/what-is-postsharp.md

 ### Example

-The following code snippet illustrates an object model where <xref:System.ComponentModel.INotifyPropertyChanged>, undo/redo, code contracts, aggregation and code contracts are all implemented using PostSharp ready-made attributes.
+The following code snippet illustrates an object model where <xref:System.ComponentModel.INotifyPropertyChanged>, code contracts, and aggregation are all implemented using PostSharp ready-made attributes.

 ```csharp
 [NotifyPropertyChanged]